"Write What You..."

 4 Article Excerpts & 2 Blogs

-Below are 4 excerpts taken from articles I've written.
-Below those are a couple of links to my blogs.
-To give you a better idea of my writing style -- and to help you decide whether I'm the writer for you.
+Below are 4 excerpts taken from articles I've written, and below those are a couple of links to blogs I write for.
+Read on to get a better idea of my writing style.
+Then if you'd like, we can discuss my possibly writing for you.

 Here's an excerpt from an article I wrote on 'Googlewhacking' to get past the dreaded 'writer's block:'